sanjanagpatil/PRODIGY_WD_01/README.md

 📱 Key Features

-Fixed and bold navigation bar at the top.
+1.Fixed and bold navigation bar at the top.

-Responsive design for all devices.
+2.Responsive design for all devices.

-Hamburger menu appears on mobile screens.
+3.Hamburger menu appears on mobile screens.

-Bold fonts and clean layout for a modern look.
+4.Bold fonts and clean layout for a modern look.

-Tech-themed UI with section-specific colors and icons.
+5.Tech-themed UI with section-specific colors and icons.

 Sections include: Home, Team, Products, Contact.